AusClimateService/ccam-evaluation/era5_data.md

 Concatenated data: `/g/data/xv83/bxn599/ACS/data/era5/concatenated`

-## Instananeous and accumulation variables
+## instantaneous and accumulation variables
 Some variables in ERA5 are instantaneous (i.e., valid at the specified timestep (validity time)) whereas others are an accumulation (e.g., for the previous hour or 3 hours).
-See [ERA5 documentation](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation#ERA5:datadocumentation-Table2) for a list of instananeous variables.
+See [ERA5 documentation](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation#ERA5:datadocumentation-Table2) for a list of instantaneous variables.

 For quick reference:
-- `2t` (2m air temperature) is instananeous
+- `2t` (2m air temperature) is instantaneous
 - `10u` (10m u component of wind) and `10v` (10m v component of wind) are instantaneous and are used to calculate `si10` (daily wind speed, `/g/data/xv83/users/bxn599/ACS/data/era5/raw/si10`)
 - `10fg` (10m wind gust since previous processing) is a maximum/minimum and therefore the timestep (validity time) is for the previous hour
   - reanalysis: the minimum or maximum values are in the hour (the processing period) ending at the validity date/time.
 [ERA5 documentation](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation#ERA5:datadocumentation-Minimum/maximumsincethepreviouspostprocessing)